Frequently Asked Questions

 No, at the moment spectators and supervisors are permitted, however you will still need to sign the facility waiver and check-in to comply with our COVID-19 policy.
 Due to our occupancy capacity, if we are at or near our limit we can only allow paying patrons inside our facility.

 The belayer is the person who stays on the ground to hold the rope securely while the climber climbs the wall.
 This activity is called belaying and can be learnt by taking a lesson.
 See our lessons page for more details.

 Anybody that wants to climb in the CUBE climbing gym on a rope must first show our instructors that they know how to belay safely.
 You must demonstrate that you know how to tie a figure-8, set up your belay device, check your partner, use appropriate communication and belay and lower safely.
 Even if you have passed belay tests in other gyms, our instructors need to see for themselves, for our insurance and liability.
 If all of this seems like a foreign language to you, you need to take our beginner belay lesson.
 Details can be found here.

-No. We’re not covered by insurance to have people teach belaying that are not ACMG qualified.
+No. We’re not covered by insurance to have people teach belaying that are not ACMG qualified CUBE instructors.
 They can take either the Beginner or Refresher lesson, or you can teach your friends at home.

 We do have access to change rooms but there are no longer showers available due to Selkirk’s COVID-19 protocols.